Skip to content

 Example (listByIds):

-// Assume a list of IDs for batch querying users
+// Assume an ID list for batch user query

 List<Integer> ids = Arrays.asList(1, 2, 3);